hughpyle/teensy-i2s/README.md

 Current status:

-* Transmit and Receive both implemented with and without DMA.
+* Transmit implemented with and without DMA.
+* Receive implemented without DMA.
+* Examples for the MikroE proto board and Open Codec Labs shield, which both use WM8731 codec.
 * Not very much of anything is tested.
+Lots of things don't work right.
 * Patches and suggestions please!

 For more status, see the [forum](http://forum.pjrc.com/threads/15748-Teensy3-I2S-with-DMA).